-When NATO started to bomb Yugoslavia on 24/03/1999, it was the 1st war of NATO without an UN mandate.
+When NATO started to bomb Yugoslavia on 24/03/1999, it was the 1st war of NATO without an UN mandate and disrespecting the Geneva conventions.
 In the heart of Europe bombs were dropped and the results of these bombardments can still be seen and felt in Serbia.

 Besides the huge economical loss of which Serbia is still suffering, there also a lot of personal tragedies which never can be calculated in money of course.
 During the 78 days of the military campaign, the Serbian government estimates that at least 2,500 people died and 12,500 were injured (article).

 The first time I visited Serbia, in 2004, I did not feel any hostility towards me and I was positively surprised.
 Ten years later I decided to live in the capital of Serbia, yes Belgrade, with my Serbian wife.
 In those 3,5 years I never ever felt being blamed or attacked about these bombardments.
 I have noticed that many people don´t want to talk about it in detail, it is still considered a traumatic event for many which I of course completely understand and respect.
 To quote somebody: “we could not believe that we were being bombed at the end of the 20th century”.

 One truly amazing story which keeps inspiring me is the story of my dear friend Zoltán Dani.
 He was a colonel in the 3rd battery of the 250th Missile Brigade from the army of the Federal Republic of Yugoslavia.
 When NATO started the bombardments he had of course to do his duty and defend his country.